BradleyLikesCoding/RizzProxy/README.md

 -Developer console (I used eruda https://github.com/liriliri/eruda)

--Single tab browser with back/forwards arrows, reload button, search/url bar, cloak in about:blank page in new tab, and fullscreen
+-Browser with multiple tabs, back/forwards arrows, reload button, search/url bar, cloak in about:blank page in new tab, and fullscreen

--Option to disguise the proxy as a 404 page and then require a passcode (read the comment on line one of src/index.js)

 <h3>How to deploy to a server:</h3>